-As the old adage goes, sometimes it’s nice to stop and smell the roses.
+As the old adage goes, sometimes you just need to stop and smell the roses.
 See the sunrise.
 Feel the sunset.
 Ponder at the meaning of our lives and the direction in which it is heading.
 Figure out if it is time to change the sails of our ships.

 TO SMILE AND LAUGH OFTEN

 Travel often brings out a lightheartedness out of situations.
-For example, on our recent trip to Japan, we ended up on the subway at a most inopportune time — the evening rush hour.
-When the crowds begin to swell, the awful realization of what’s about to happened dawned on me.
-My first thought was, “Oh no, we are about to be sandwiched!”
-This is thanks to the stories of white gloved staff pushing people onto trains during morning commutes.
-(I haven’t seen it myself in person, but it supposedly happens!)
+During our first trip to Japan, we somehow ended up on the subway during the (gulp) evening rush hour.
+When the crowd began to swell, the realization of what was about to happen dawned on me.
+My first thought was, “Oh no, we are going to get sandwiched!”

 TO BE REMINDED

-In spite of all the negativity in the media, travel reminds me of how kind most people generally are, and how we are more alike than we are different.
-In Seoul, a local tapped us on the shoulders and asked us if we needed any assistance when we had been staring at the giant food menu board for some time.
-What she didn’t know was that we simply hadn’t made up our minds with all the choices in front of us.
+Travel reminds me of how kind people generally are, and how we are more alike than we are different.
+In Seoul, a local asked us if we needed any help when we had been staring at a giant food menu board for some time.
+We simply hadn’t made up our minds with all the choices in front of us.
 Still, it was a wonderful gesture.

 TO BE GRATEFUL

-In Seoul, I was returning my tray at a food court when a kid accidentally dropped his tray in front of the trash bins.
-His tray landed with a bang and his stuff scattered everywhere onto the floor.
-After I returned my tray, I got on my knees to help him pick up his things.
-He thanked me as I was picking things up, and once again before I left.
-I hadn’t done anything grand, but what surprised me most was the sincerity and the audible gratefulness in his voice.
+In Seoul, I was returning my tray at a food court when a kid accidentally dropped his tray in front of the trash bin.
+His tray landed with a bang and his stuff scattered to the floor.
+After I put away my tray, I got on my knees to help the kid pick up his things.
+He thanked me profusely.
+I hadn’t done anything grand, but what surprised me was the deep sincerity in his eyes and the audible gratefulness in his voice.

-I hope I never forget all the reasons why I love to travel, and should I forget, I hope this post reminds me.
+I hope I never forget all the reasons why I love to travel.
+Should I forget, I hope this open letter reminds me.